How to Find Yourself

 The New SEO: 8 Steps to A More Soulful Life

-how do we revive Soul—a subtle, invisible, formless, internal entity—living as we do in a noisy, gadget-gawking, consumption-oriented society that constantly pulls our attention away from our inner life?
+How do we find Soul in a noisy, gadget-gawking, consumption-oriented society that constantly pulls our attention away from our inner life?

 Soul Matters: Finding Your Essence